yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![Screenshot of the TailspinToys Operations Web App.](media/tailspin-toys-web-app.png "TailspinToys Web")

+    > If you get an error screen, try selecting Refresh in the browser window.

-> That's it.
+3. That's it.
 You successfully connected your application to the new SQL MI database.

 ## Exercise 5: Improve database security posture with Advanced Data Security